Why Bread Financial is brushing off softer credit sales

 Adobe Stock

-Bread Financial's revenue didn't fall as much as analysts had expected for the third quarter, but the financial services company came up short of earnings expectations due to repurchase agreements for $262 million of convertible notes.
+All in, Bread Financial beat analysts' estimates on revenue but fell short of earnings expectations in the third quarter due to repurchase agreements for $262 million of convertible notes.

 Revenue fell "primarily due to lower late fees resulting from our gradual shift in product mix leading to a lower proportion of private label accounts and reduced merchant discount fees resulting from lower big ticket credit sales," Bread said in a press release Thursday.